MAHossain1/shiny-car-washing-backend/readme.md

-Certainly!
-Below is the organized documentation in README.md format:

 # Shiny Car Washing Backend

 This is the backend application for the Shiny Car Washing platform, built using Node.js, Express, TypeScript, and MongoDB.